argonne-lcf/user-guides/docs/data-management/filesystem-and-storage/file-systems.md

 # ALCF File Systems
 Our HPC systems store project data in a file system called Eagle.
-Eagle is a Lustre file system mounted as /eagle.
+Eagle is a Lustre file system mounted as` /eagle`.
 For more information on the Lustre file system, here is a document on Lustre File Striping Basics.

 * [Lustre File Striping Basics](https://www.alcf.anl.gov/support-center/training-assets/file-systems-and-io-performance)